 As of 2018, Airbnb will now notify guests if the property that they book on the platform does not have a smoke or carbon monoxide alarm.
 While most guests won’t think too long about whether their newly booked listing has smoke alarms, they might think again if Airbnb sends them a warning.
 Whether you have a smoke alarm or not, you should consider getting vacation rental property insurance to keep yourself protected.

 It’s no surprise to see WiFi as one of the most common amenities.
 In today’s day and age, we cannot expect guests to do without WiFi.
-Plus, if you want a good review, you had better make sure that the WiFi is lightning fast!
+Plus, if you want a good review, you had better make sure that the WiFi is lightning-fast!
 According to our data, WiFi isn’t the most common amenity in a single US state or Canadian province.
-However, this doesn’t mean that it isn’t expected by guests.
+However, this doesn’t mean that guests don’t expect it.

 Guests may not search for WiFi but believe us if it isn’t listed, guests will still expect it to be there.